What is a Health and Safety Policy?

 You can decide on how the policy should be set out.
 It should be set out in such a way that it makes it clear to everyone what is expected of them to comply with the requirements of the policy.

-In a small organisation it’s likely that a simple statement will be suitable.
-It’s also likely that the organisation section of the policy will contain only one or two names, as most of the responsibilities will be allocated to those people.
+In a small organization, it’s likely that a simple statement will be suitable.
+It’s also likely that the organization section of the policy will contain only one or two names, as most of the responsibilities will be allocated to those people.

 Aims of a policy

 There are no hard and fast rules about the length of the policy.
 The important thing to remember is to link the aims of the policy to the level of risk.
 Risk Assessment will determine how explicit you need to be in your arrangements section.